Manipuri Vaishnavism: Background

 Vaishnavism in Manipur has an extended history.
 While there are records in the Puranas as to account of the pre-historic forms of Vaishnavism or Bhagavatism in the area of present state, the modern history of Vaishnava practices in Manipur started with a king of the Shan Kingdom of Pong gifting a murti of the Sudarshana Chakra (the celestial discus of Vishnu or Krishna) to Kyamaba, king of Manipur, so since the 1470s the kings of Manipur started worshiping Vishnu.
 Many Brahmin priests from the western areas of India, came to Manipur and settled there.
 The account of the arrival of Brahmins is found in the records of the book Bamon Khunthock.
 King Kayamba (1467–1523) built a Vishnu temple in Vishnupur, a notable architectural monument.
 In 1704 King Charairongba was initiated into Vaishnava tradition and since then Vaishnavism became the state religion.
 This consolidated the cultural contact with India even further.
 After a short period of Vaishnavite Ramaism penetration, Gaudiya Vaishnavism spread in the early 18th century, especially from beginning its second quarter.
-King Gharib Nawaz (Pamheiba) was ruling from 1709 to 1748 and he was initiated into Vaishnavism of Gaudiya tradition, by followers of Narottama Dasa.
+King Gharib Nawaz (Pamheiba) was ruling from 1709 to 1748 and he was initiated into Vaishnavism of Gaudiya tradition, by the Sylheti preacher Shantidas Gosai, a follower of Narottama Dasa.
 He practiced this religion for nearly twenty years.
-Preachers and pilgrims used to arrive in large numbers and cultural contact with Assam was maintained.
+Preachers and pilgrims used to arrive in large numbers and cultural contact with the neighboring Ahom kingdom was maintained.
 It is believed that the wave of devotion that turned the entire kingdom Krishna conscious took place during the reign of Gharib Nawaz’s grandson Bhagyachandra.

 Bhagyachandra

 King Ching-Thang Khomba, also known as Bhagyachandra, was most devoted ruler and propagandist of Gaudiya Vaishnavism, under the influence of Narottama Dasa's disciples, and visited the Gaudiya holy site of Nabadwip.
-He ascended the throne in 1759; however, in 1762 the Burmese invaded Manipur, and the king, with his queen and a few attendants, fled to the neighboring state, now known as Assam.
+He ascended the throne in 1759; however, in 1762 the Burmese invaded Manipur, and the king, with his queen and a few attendants, sought refuge with their son-in-law, the Ahom king Rajeswar Singha, who was husband of Bhagyachandra's daughter Kuranganayani.
 The dispute over real identity of the king, called for a demonstration of supernatural powers, believed to be attributed to the king.
 It is believed that Bhagyachandra had a revelation from Krishna in a dream; based on this revelation, he committed himself to making worship of Govinda the state religion on return to power in Manipur.
-It is believed that the murti of Govinda was to be made of the specific sacred tree and carefully planned rasa-lila dances to be instituted in the kingdom, which was regained with the help of the king of Assam.
-On reinstating the throne, a Govinda idol was installed and regularly worshiped; later a Radha idol was installed and worshiped next to it.
+It is believed that the murti of Govinda was to be made of the specific sacred tree and carefully planned rasa-lila dances to be instituted in the kingdom, which was regained with the help of the Ahom army.
+On reinstating the throne, a Govinda idol was installed at the royal temple and regularly worshiped; later a Radha idol was installed and worshiped next to it.